§ 7101 Statement of purpose.

 1. The association holds regular meetings not less than annually to further purposes of the members;

 2. Except for credit unions, the association collects dues or solicits contributions from members; and

 3. The members of the association have voting privileges and representation on the governing board and committees.

 Thirty days after such filing the association shall be deemed to satisfy such organizational requirements, unless the Commissioner makes a finding that the association or associations do not satisfy those organizational requirements; or

 d.
-A group other than as described in subparagraphs a.-c. of this subdivision, subject to a finding by the Commissioner that:
+A group other than as described in paragraphs (4)a.-c. of this section, subject to a finding by the Commissioner that: